jarmoruuth/TestAutoIntegrate/FullProcessing/Readme.md

 - ["setLastDir", dir] - Set `ppar.lastDir` to the specified value
 - ["setOutputRootDir", dir] - Set `outputRootDir` to the specified value
 - ["forceCloseAll"] - Force close all image windows.
+- ["loadImage", name, path] - Load the image from the path relative to the result directory
+- ["saveImage", name, path] - save the image to the path relative to the result directory
 - ["writeln", msg] - console.writeln of the msg
 - ["noteln", msg] - console.noteln of the msg
 - ["warningln", msg] - console.warningln of the msg